Nutterules/ZettelKasten/400 Projects/Comms Blog Post/Amazon AI Recruiting Tool.md

 - Whilst Amazon had taken the recommendation of the program into account when choosing candidates, they supposedly had never hired solely based on its output according to an anonymous source.

+- other issues involved for example included the algorithm suggesting indivi

 ---